OpenNebula/website/content/product/cluster_configuration/san_storage/iscsi_ds.md

 ```

 {{< alert title="Warning" color="warning" >}}
 As this Datastore is just a container for existing devices, images does not take any size from it.
-All devices registered will render a size of 0 and the overall devices Datastore will show up with 1MB of available space{{< /alert >}}
+All devices registered will render a size of 0 and the overall devices Datastore will show up with 1MB of available space.

-{{< alert title="Note" color="success" >}}
+{{< /alert >}}

 To meet your specific requirements, configure any of the following: `ISCSI_HOST`, `ISCSI_USER`, `ISCSI_USAGE` and `ISCSI_IQN` parameters in the image template.
 These overridden parameters are reflected in new VMs.

 Here is an example of an iSCSI LUN template that uses the iSCSI transfer manager.